PavanKalisetti/stance-detection-miniproject/README.md

 ### Response Format

-The API returns a JSON object with the response from Gemini:
+The API returns a JSON object with the target and stance:

 ```json
 {